serbu1237568/Helicopter_toolbox/README.md

 # Helicopter_toolbox
-Helicopter tools for trim calculation
+Helicopter tools for trim calculation using python